NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Motivation

 Executing the SVD-compressed $XUV$ computation with a standard, sequential approach on Trainium results in poor hardware utilization.
 Figure~\ref{fig:up_proj_svd_prof} shows a Neuron Profiler trace of the SVD-compressed \texttt{up\_projection} matmul in Deepseek-V3~\cite{liu2024deepseek}.
 For an input length of 4096, with hidden size 7168 and intermediate size 18432, the \texttt{up\_projection} matrix ([7168, 18432]) is factorized into two low-rank matrices: $U$ ([7168, 4096]) and $V$ ([4096, 18432]).
 This transforms the original matmul ([4096, 7168] $\times$ [7168, 18432]) into a chain of three multiplications: [4096, 7168] $\times$ [7168, 4096] $\times$ [4096, 18432].
 As highlighted in Figure~\ref{fig:up_proj_svd_prof}, this decomposition results in frequent idle gaps in Model FLOPs Utilization (MFU) and inefficient use of the on-chip SBUF, indicating that the tensor engine is often stalled waiting for data.

 The root cause is the materialization of the intermediate result.
 Sequential execution of $XUV$ first computes the intermediate matrix $Y = XU$, writes it from the fast on-chip SBUF to the slower HBM, and then reloads it into SBUF for the second multiplication $O = YV$.
 This \textit{load-compute-store} cycle creates a severe I/O bottleneck inherent to Trainium’s systolic-style architecture.
-Compared to the original \texttt{up\_projection}, the SVD-compressed version increases direct memory access (DMA) transfer time by 65\% and more than doubles the traffic between HBM and SBUF.
+Compared to the original \texttt{up\_projection}, the SVD-compressed version increases DMA transfer time by 65\% and more than doubles the traffic between HBM and SBUF, offsetting the benefits of reduced arithmetic.